Transferring of 78 RPM and LP's -

 .

-with the first order 80 Hz bass cut filter for American Columbia
+together with the first order 80 Hz bass cut filter for

 .

-Normally mono recordings are lateral, which means ”side to side”
+Normally mono recordings are lateral, which means side

-in the groove wall.
-But some of the first recordings were
+to side in the groove wall.
+But some of the first

-vertically cut, also named as ”hill and dale” recordings.
+recordings were vertically cut, also named as hill and

 costum made stylus for this purpose.

-For reproduction of Pathé and Edison vertically cut records,
+For reproduction of Path and Edison vertically cut

 Further references: